Eleanor Roosevelt: World War II

 In October 1942, Roosevelt toured England, visiting with American troops and inspecting British forces.
 Her visits drew enormous crowds and received almost unanimously favorable press in both England and America.
 In August 1943, she visited American troops in the South Pacific on a morale-building tour, of which Admiral William Halsey Jr. later said, "she alone accomplished more good than any other person, or any groups of civilians, who had passed through my area."
 For her part, Roosevelt was left shaken and deeply depressed by seeing the war's carnage.
 A number of Congressional Republicans criticized her for using scarce wartime resources for her trip, prompting Franklin to suggest that she take a break from traveling.

 Roosevelt supported increased roles for women and African-Americans in the war effort, and began to advocate for women to be given factory jobs a year before it became a widespread practice.
 In 1942, she urged women of all social backgrounds to learn trades, saying: "if I were of a debutante age I would go into a factory–any factory where I could learn a skill and be useful."
 Roosevelt learned of the high rate of absenteeism among working mothers, and she campaigned for government-sponsored day care.
-She notably supported the Tuskegee Airmen in their successful effort to become the first black combat pilots, visiting the Tuskegee Air Corps Advanced Flying School in Alabama.
+She supported the Tuskegee Airmen in their successful effort to become the first black combat pilots, visiting the Tuskegee Air Corps Advanced Flying School in Alabama.
 She also flew with African-American chief civilian instructor C. Alfred "Chief" Anderson.
 Anderson had been flying since 1929 and was responsible for training thousands of rookie pilots; he took her on a half-hour flight in a Piper J-3 Cub.
 After landing, she cheerfully announced, "Well, you can fly all right."
 The subsequent brouhaha over the first lady's flight had such an impact it is often mistakenly cited as the start of the Civilian Pilot Training Program at Tuskegee, even though the program was already five months old.
 Roosevelt did use her position as a trustee of the Julius Rosenwald Fund to arrange a loan of $175,000 to help finance the building of Moton Field.

 After the war, Roosevelt was a strong proponent of the Morgenthau Plan to de-industrialize Germany in the postwar period.
 In 1947 she attended the National Conference on the German Problem in New York, which she had helped organize.
 It issued a statement that "any plans to resurrect the economic and political power of Germany" would be dangerous to international security.